 Boxer offers his might once more to assist with constructing a new windmill, but when he collapses from exhaustion, Napoleon sells the loyal horse to a knacker (a glue-boiler).
 According to Squealer, Boxer was transported to a veterinarian and died a peaceful death in a hospital, and the animals believe him.

-After Napoleon obtains two fields from another local farmer, Pilkington, Animal Farm expands its borders.
-But, except for the pigs, all of the animals’ lives are difficult.
+After Napoleon gets two fields from another local farmer, Pilkington, Animal Farm expands its borders.
+But, except for the pigs, all the animals’ lives are difficult.

 Iram Tariq is a passionate writer and has been writing since 2018 on various niches.
 She wrote the article ‘Plot Overview of Animal Farm’ by George Orwell in form of a short summary.
 Her main interest for writing is literature, moreover she also writes business articles.
 She also provides literary analysis on various literary pieces for helping students.